• Skip to primary navigation

 1. Heat olive oil in a large pan or pot over medium heat, and fry cumin seeds for just 1 minute until they become aromatic.
 Make sure not to burn them.

-2. Tip in the onions and turn the heat to low.
-When the onions become soft and translucent, add the minced garlic and ginger and chili if using.
+2. Add the onions and turn the heat to low.
+When the onions become soft and translucent, add the minced garlic and ginger, and chili if using.
 Cook for 1 more minute.
 Add the ground coriander, turmeric, and garam masala.

 3. Add a can of chopped tomatoes in juice (or use fresh tomatoes if you prefer), the cooked kidney beans, then fill in the same can with water and add it to the mixture.